facil-io/cstl/fio-stl/001 header.md

 The Simple Template Library types and functions could be compiled as either static or extern ("global"), either limiting their scope to a single C file (compilation unit) or exposing them throughout the program.

-#### `FIO_EVERYTHING`

-Adds all the code facil.io C STL has to offer.
-Custom types (templates) can't be created without specific instruction, but all functionality that can be included is included.

-Note, `FIO_EVERYTHING` functions will always be `static` unless `FIO_EXTERN` was defined for specific functionality or `FIO_EXTERN` was defined in a persistent way (with a numerical value of `2` or greater).

 #### `FIO_EXTERN`

 If defined, the the Simple Template Library will generate non-static code.